MatthewK100000/RatingsModel/README.md

 <br> <br />
 ### RightGeometricCountPrior
-Perhaps one of the best features about ``RatingsModel`` is that it could dynamically inherit from any count prior distribution coded as a class.
+Perhaps one of the best features about ``RatingsModel`` is that it could dynamically inherit from any count prior distribution (on the total responses) coded as a class.
+The package is complete with one such count prior, ``RightGeometricCountPrior``, which generally looks like this:

 ### Custom Count Prior